-Inland of that 30,000 paratroopers of the US 82nd and 101st Airborne, and British 6th Airborne Divisions were dropped to block and secure the reinforcement routes the Germans would need to defeat the landings.
+Inland of that 30,000 paratroopers of the US 82nd "All American" and 101st "Screaming Eagles", and British 6th "Pegasus" Airborne Divisions were dropped to block and secure the reinforcement routes the Germans would need to defeat the landings.

 Ike wrote in his memoirs (Crusade in Europe) that he honestly thought he was sending the paratroopers to their deaths.
 But that it was imperative to give the men on the beacheads time to make a firm lodgment.
 As a hallmark of a truly great leader, he did not hide in his headquarters (like some ‘perfumed princes of the pentagon’), but went directly to one of the Airborne units before their jump…and deaths… to speak with them and shake those mens’ hands.